-For the past twenty five years, Latino students from throughout the Willamette Valley have come together for this annual event in honor of César E. Chávez.
+Latino students from throughout the Willamette Valley have come together for over a quarter of a century, for this annual event in honor of César E. Chávez.
 The conference began in 1990 with a small group of Portland Public School students.
 It has now grown to include schools from Multnomah, Washington, Clackamas, Linn, Benton, Marion, Lincoln, Polk and Yamhill Counties.
-This year there will be over 65 different high schools represented and over fifteen hundred student participants, it the largest Latino Student Leadership Conference in the Pacific Northwest.
+This year there will be many different high schools represented and it is estimated that twenty-two hundred students and chaperones will participate.
+This event is the largest Latino Student Leadership Conference in the Pacific Northwest.

-Come motivation and an offer opportunities for Latino students to gain skills to help them prepare for the future.
+Join us to motivate and provide opportunities for Latino Students.
+Share information on how to gain skills and prepare for the future.